reddit users are sharing dreamy real life wes anderson locations | look | i-D

 The Belle Isle Aquarium, Detroit.
 All images via reddit.

 Users from all over the globe have flocked to share dreamy real world locations that look like they could serve as the beloved film maker's Prada-laden sets.
-Examples criss-cross all over the world, with an unsurprising amount found in Eastern Europe, taking in meeting rooms, hotels, train stations and many dreamy swimming pools.
+Examples criss-cross all over the world, with an unsurprising amount found in Eastern Europe, and include meeting rooms, hotels, train stations, and many dreamy swimming pools.
 The feed, which was relatively small until it blew up over the weekend, currently boasts over 20k subscribers.

 Lobby Bar of The Graduate Hotel - Oxford, Mississippi